-- (h) EM7202b The politics of peace and conflict (5 ECTS) - (i) EM7435b United Nations (5 ECTS) - 3.
-A 15-20,000 words dissertation (30 ECTS) on any approved topic relating to race, ethnicity and conflict. - 4.
-Seminars, lectures and occasional workshops are also offered during the academic year. - 59.5 Assessment: The assessment is based on a written assignment for each module and a dissertation.
+- (h) EM7202b The politics of peace and conflict (5 credits) - (i) EM7435b United Nations (5 credits) - 3. \acute{A} 15 20,000 words dissertation (30 credits) on any approved topic relating to race, ethnicity and conflict. - 4.
+Seminars, lectures and occasional workshops are also offered during the academic year. - 60.5 Assessment: The assessment is based on a written assignment for each module and a dissertation.
 Depending on achieving a pass mark (minimum of 40%) in all the required module assessments, students may proceed to research and write a dissertation.
 It is necessary to obtain a pass mark (minimum 40%) in the dissertation to successfully complete the M.Phil.